Pacing your story feature

 Other Tricks to Slow the Pace

 Expand the Moment.
 To slow the pace between gripping events, choose a single moment that you want to highlight.
-Focus on the visual and emotional aspect.
+Focus on the visual and emotional aspects.
 Allow the reader to experience that moment in exquisite detail.
-Include multi layered sensory details.
-This is sometimes called freeze or capture the moment.
+Include multilayered sensory details.
+This is sometimes called freezing or capturing the moment.

-Use More Dialog to let your reader learn more about your character’s Background.
+Use More Dialogue to let your reader learn more about your character’s Background.
 Reveal intimate details.
 This is the place to let your characters tell their secrets.

-Include Descriptions about the weather or the clothes your characters wear, this is where that kind of information belongs.
-Not in the middle of an action scene.
+Include Descriptions about the weather or the clothes your characters wear.
+That kind of information belongs here, not in the middle of an action scene.

 Learn pacing by reading